 The National Football Museum, Manchester

 This hi-tech interactive museum is filled with rare artefacts, such as the shirt worn by Maradona during the infamous hand of god incident.
 There’s a football hall of fame and you can practise your shooting skills or try out the world’s first football computer games.
-The Discovery area is for children under 5.
+Lots of hands-on things for children to try and lots of willing volunteers to talk you through the displays.
+My children loved the lift and the chance to lift the World Cup!
+There is a Discovery area for children under 5, too.

 National Football Museum

 Open Monday to Sunday 10:00 to 17:00

 The Central Library is now home to the British Film Institute’s Mediatheque, where you can choose from more than 2,000 British films and TV shows from its archives to watch in its cool viewing pods.

 It’s free to log on and watch everything from movies to documentaries to local archives and kids’ TV, many titles have rarely (if at all) been seen since their original release or broadcast.

 Manchester Central Library

 Manchester M2 5PD

 Monday to Thursday — 09:00 — 20:00